tfairch2/Course-Common-Files/Source-Control/Intro to GitHub - Command Line.md

 ## Setup

+You will need to download Git from [git-scm.com](https://git-scm.com/) and install it.

 From the command line, you will want to set up a few things in git, so that your commits have your name and email.